usmanwardag/dollar_bot/README.md

 6. In the Telegram app, search for your newly created bot by entering the username and open the same.
 Now, on Telegram, enter the "/start" or "/menu" command, and you are all set to track your expenses!

+### Run Automatically at Startup

+To run the script automatically at start, simply add the `.run_forever.sh` script to your .bashrc, which executes whenever you reboot your system.

 ## Testing

 We use pytest to perform testing on all unit tests together.
 The command needs to be run from the home directory of the project.
 The command is: